mhaack/mh-site/src/posts/2023-01-08-going-green-installing-a-solar-system-to-produce-our-own-electricity.md

 {% image "/images/pricelist-2021.png", "European electricity prices 2021", "small" %}
 Source: [Eurostat: electricity prices by type of user](https://ec.europa.eu/eurostat/databrowser/bookmark/f1f42d1e-4766-4f49-9612-b11bae203fe8?lang=en)

 We have already calculated that electricity prices will increase anyway.
 But we could not foresee that increase now with the energy crisis we have in Europe.
-Current rates for kilowatt-hour in German are ~ 0,43 € per kwh.
+Current rates for kilowatt-hour in German are ~ 0,43 € per kWh.
 With that break even should be already a few years earlier.

 We also bought a hybrid car in 2021 and try to drive as much as possible on electricity.
 Another big electricity consumer and confirmation that producing our own electricity was a smart idea.